davidmashburn/SeedWaterSegmenter/README.rst

 ----------------------
 Installing is FINALLY easy!

-In fact, you can now "easwy_install SeedWaterSegmenter"
+In fact, you can now "easy_install SeedWaterSegmenter"

 Quick instructions:
 ^^^^^^^^^^^^^^^^^^^